legal cause

 Legal cause, also known as proximate cause, is a concept in criminal law that refers to the relationship between the defendant’s actions and the resulting harm or injury.

-To establish proximate cause, the prosecution must demonstrate that the harm or injury suffered by the victim was a foreseeable consequence of the defendant’s actions and that there were no intervening causes that broke the chain of causation.
-Intervening causes can include acts by third parties or natural events that were not caused by the defendant’s actions.
+To demonstrate proximate cause, the prosecution must show that the harm suffered by the victim was a predictable result of the defendant’s actions.
+They also need to prove that there were no intervening causes disrupting the chain of events leading from the defendant’s actions to the harm.

-In criminal law, the concept of legal cause is important in determining criminal liability.
-If the prosecution can establish that the defendant’s actions were a direct and foreseeable cause of the harm or injury suffered by the victim, then the defendant may be held criminally responsible for their actions.
+In criminal law, proving legal cause is a key step in deciding a defendant’s guilt.
+If the prosecution successfully proves that the defendant’s actions were directly and foreseeably responsible for the victim’s injury, then the defendant may be held accountable.

 [ Glossary ]